 Under Rossellini’s direction, Ingrid Bergman and George Sanders convincingly enact the deterioration of the Joyce marriage.
 Katherine has accompanied Alex on a journey from London to Naples in order to sell the villa of his recently deceased uncle Homer.
 Over the course of seven days, Rossellini subjects his audience to a series of petty quarrels between two cold lovers, who are drawn ever more distant by their inability to overcome bouts of jealousy and miscommunication.
 The blessings of leisure and a Southern Italian landscape are overlooked and unappreciated by the Joyce’s Northern sentiment of work and rigid scheduling.
 Seemingly, it is their inability to co-habitate that sends each on a journey of encounter ending ultimately in their shared experience of death at Pompeii.

 The first indication of death’s stirring presence occurs on the second day of their travel.
-Reclining on the terrace, Katherine recalls her former lover, a poet named Charles Luyton, whose premature death haunts her like a recurring dream throughout the film.
+Reclining on the terrace, in an oversized cuddler recliner, Katherine recalls her former lover, a poet named Charles Luyton, whose premature death haunts her like a recurring dream throughout the film.
 She muses on his poetry: “Temple of the spirit, No longer bodies, but pure, ascetic images, compared to which thought itself becomes leaden, opaque, heavy”.
 Indeed, the burden of death weighs on the mind of Rossellini’s female protagonist, clouding both thought and perception.

 Katherine’s daydream on the terrace, Mulvey astutely notes, may be read as a resurrection of the ghost of Charles Luyton.
 In a quest to reveal himself to her, this angel of death becomes manifest in Katherine’s numerous encounters with the imagery of bereavement.
 Her witness of mortality extends beyond the chilling visit to the Fontanelle cemetery, a haven for the deceased- souls claimed and immortalized by the living who grieve their departure.
 In the streets of Naples, the presence of death is palpable: from the procession of a funeral party that halts traffic to the continuous appearance of pregnant women, whose wombs bear the promise of new life, yet also anticipate its inevitable end.
 The world of the living in Rossellini’s film thus reveals itself as a home for the dead and the boundaries between this world and the next are rendered indistinguishable.
 Katherine’s unease in the face of death is a marker of anxiety and complacency.
 In fear she turns away from death blocking her consciousness, and the filmic space, from engaging with a mortality that lends life and art its true pathos.